SocialCodeTFC/Backend/README.md

 ```bash
 cd SocialCode
 ````
 _To start SocialCode.API & MongoDB:_
+_(If you are facing problems with docker-compose up, try executing with/without sudo)_

 ```bash
 sudo docker-compose -f docker-compose.yml up